spleennooname/threejs-meydajs-fftspectrum/README.md

 [demo](https://threejs-meydajs-fftspectrum.surge.sh)

-longstoryshort: the microphone detects the audio, _meydajs_ extracts metrics features, used to drive the _threejs_ webgl effect.
+longstoryshort: the microphone detects the audio, _meydajs_ extracts metrics features, used to affect the _threejs_ webgl fx

 - Start project with `npm run dev`
-- open another tab with youtube music
+- open another tab with youtube music / bring any sound source closer to the microphone
 - ✨Magic✨

 What are audio features?
 [Read here](https://meyda.js.org/audio-features)